How to Wash Blankets of Different Types Properly

 The safest machine setting is a gentle wash cycle with cold water and a mild detergent, tumble drying on low heat, or air drying.
 This can be applied to cotton, wool, fleece, and Vellux blankets.

-How to Hand Wash Blankets
+How to Wash Blankets By Hands

 Preparing to Hand Wash